wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-provisioning/includes/choose-deploy-sso.md

 ## Business use case

-Christina has a desktop at the office, but while traveling for work, Christina signs into her Surface laptop, iPhone, Surface, Office 365 apps, Salesforce, and a handful of custom on-premises apps and databases.
-She also uses Spotify, WhatsApp, and Netflix when she is on the road.
-She knows it’s not safe to use the same password, but she can’t keep track of a dozen highly secure credentials, so she often reuses the same password.
+Christina has a desktop at the office.
+While traveling, Christina signs into a Surface laptop, iPhone, Surface, Office 365 apps, Salesforce, and a handful of custom on-premises apps and databases.
+While on the road, she uses Spotify, WhatsApp, and Netflix.
+Many employees use the same password, even though they know it's not safe.
 How would you enable Christina to sign in once with one account to access domain-joined devices, company resources, SaaS and web applications?

 ### What is single sign-on